mendix/docs/content/appstore/general/app-store-overview.md

 * The component is not assigned to any [user groups](#user-groups) (in which case it can be managed by anyone in the company)
 * The component is assigned to a user group, and you are a [member](#members) of that group
-* You are a Company Admin of the company that published the component
+* You are a [Mendix Admin](/developerportal/control-center/index#company) of the company that published the component

 To manage a component, click **Manage** (for more information, see the [Managing a Component](#manage) section above).